YWCA cooperating with law enforcement investigation

-YWCA Enid leaders disclosed Friday that they are cooperating with law enforcement regarding potential financial mismanagement by a former employee from several years ago.
+ENID, Okla. — YWCA Enid leaders disclosed Friday, Aug.
+27, 2021, they are cooperating with law enforcement regarding potential financial mismanagement by a former employee from several years ago.

 “We are heartbroken and angry that it appears that the YWCA has been victimized,” said Kendall Conger, board president.
 “For over 100 years, we have been standing up for victims and offering hope and healing.
 As a board, we are committed to finding justice, protecting the organization from future misconduct and continuing to serve those in our community who need our programs.”